minimaxir/gemimg/README.md

-# simpleaichat
+# gemimg

-simpleaichat is a Python package for easily interfacing with chat apps like ChatGPT and GPT-4 with robust features and minimal code complexity.
-This tool has many features optimized for working with ChatGPT as fast and as cheap as possible, but still much more capable of modern AI tricks than most implementations:
+gemimg is a lightweight (<400 LoC) Python package for easily interfacing with Google's Gemini API and the Gemini 2.5 Flash Image (a.k.a.
+Nano Banana) with robust features.
+This tool allows for:

-- Create and run chats with only a few lines of code!
+- Create images with only a few lines of code!
+- Handles image I/O, including multiimage I/O and encoding/decoding.
 - Optimized workflows which minimize the amount of tokens used, reducing costs and latency.
-- Run multiple independent chats at once.
-- Minimal codebase: no code dives to figure out what's going on under the hood needed!
-- Chat streaming responses and the ability to use tools.
-- Async support, including for streaming and tools.
-- Ability to create more complex yet clear workflows if needed, such as Agents.
-(Demo soon!)
-- Coming soon: more chat model support (PaLM, Claude)!

 Here's some fun, hackable examples on how simpleaichat works: